Support making RiG more international!

 Leopoldina – German National Academy of Sciences

 The Leopoldina represents the German scientific community in the international academy dialogue.
 This includes advising the annual summits of heads of state and government of the G7 and G20 countries.
+The Leopoldina cooperates with several scientific and research institutions in Germany and abroad.
 With 1,600 members from more than 30 countries, the Leopoldina combines expertise from almost all research areas.

 Founded in 1652, it was appointed the National Academy of Sciences of Germany in 2008.
 The Leopoldina is committed to the common good.